asciiscry3r/mksscryertower.quest/content/category/Self_protection_and_Home_power_grid.rst

 I need some discharger for power grid charges ....

-Multipoint ground for freaquency diapason from 0 to ~3 000 000 000 Hz.
+And "Thing" for freaquency diapason from 0 to ~3 000 000 000 Hz.

 We/you must use ferrit filter for sound and other type of signal wire, but this very situationally - some devices already have filters on input or output.